Opsumit 10mg film coated tablets (Great Britain)

 Driving and using machines

-Opsumit can cause side effects such as headaches and hypotension (listed in section 4), and the symptoms of your condition can also make you less fit to drive.
+Opsumit can cause side effects such as headaches and hypotension (listed in section 4), and the symptoms of your condition can also make you less fit to drive or use machines.

 Opsumit contains lactose, lecithin from soya and sodium